kay-gg/tags-backend/README.md

 # tags-backend
 This is my CLI for my file tagging project.
-It handles the actual mutating of the file that contains all of your tags.
+It handles the actual mutating of the file that contains all of your tags, along with giving the frontend the things it needs to display.

 # How to use
 ### User Mode